 By the 1870s Paul Smith must have gotten back on his feet.
 Smith bought out a company that was making ploughs at the time.
 With play straight out of modern business Smith rehired the former owner as a consultant.
-Along with early cookware such as kettles and now ploughs.
-Smith made more precision casting such as: steam engines, boilers and was now producing quite a number of cast-iron bells.
+Along with early cookware such as kettles and ploughs.
+Smith made more precision casting such as steam engines, boilers and was now producing quite a number of cast-iron bells.
 To do this Phillip Smith must have had a great understanding of metal casting and been very good at what he did.

 Was this the time when Sidney Hollowware came to be?

 Philip Smith proceeded to expand the business.
 In 1886 he expanded the business to include cast iron hollowware, what we often refer to pots and pans today.
 Was this when the name Sidney Hollowware Co. come to be or was it earlier after the fire, referring to kettles and bells as hollowware?
 Today it would seem strange to change the business name for a new product range especially when Smith had worked so hard rebuild his company and was doing well.
 Interesting the script logo which is considered to be older of the two logos only had the word Sidney and the letter O. No mention of Sidney Hollow Ware on the Skillets.

 Sidney Hollow Ware may have started making spokes for wagons but they jumped on the cast-iron cookware bandwagon like other foundries.